harirathod/homepage/README.md

 ## Technologies Used
 - Vanilla JavaScript
-	- Constraint Validation API
 - CSS3
 - HTML5

+## Purpose of Project
+The purpose was to continue practicing my skills in HTML, CSS, and JavaScript.
+Through this project, I've learnt how to:
+- Create **parallax effects** using fixed positioning;
+- Create aesthetic forms;
+- Use the **Constraint Validation API** to give more control over form validation and styling;
+- Use **CSS animations** to make the website more visually appealing

-## View Compatibility
+## Compatibility
 - Compatible with both desktop and mobile users.
-- The parallax effect is not compatible with iOS mobile users.
-Please use a desktop device for the greatest experience 😄.

 ## Project Status
-- Project is **completed**.
+- The project is **completed**.